mjfrigaard/katacoda-scenarios/03-effective-storytelling/step4.md

 Google the player's name. *What is his listed weight on Wikipedia?*

 As we can see, the majority of the missing values are in the variables with the `death` prefix (`deathDay`, `deathMonth`, and `deathYear`).
-The missing values in these variables make sense because given the lowest `birthYear` value (`1820`), we should expect approximately half of the baseball players in the `People` dataset to still be alive.
+The missing values in these variables make sense because, given the lowest `birthYear` value (`1820`), we should expect approximately half of the baseball players in the `People` dataset to be still alive.

 ### Other resources for missing data